Accelerating and using the gears

 • increase your carbon footprint.

-Travelling in the highest suitable gear will help you save fuel and reduce wear on the engine and the vehicle will produce fewer exhaust gases, reducing the impact on the environment.
+You should always travel in the highest suitable gear.
+This will help you save fuel and reduce wear on the engine and the vehicle will produce fewer exhaust gases, reducing the impact on the environment.

 You do not always need to use all the gears when you’re changing up or down.
 Missing out gears – sometimes called selective changing or block changing – can give you more time to concentrate on the road and allows you to keep your hands on the steering wheel for longer.